Ozzypig/Modules/docs/getting-started.md

 ## 1. Install _Modules_

-Put the provided "Modules" ModuleScript in ReplicatedStorage.
+After inserting _Modules_ into your game, move the root "Modules" ModuleScript to ReplicatedStorage.

 <pre><code class="nohighlight">game
 &boxur; ReplicatedStorage
   &boxur; Modules
 </code></pre>

+Anywhere in ReplicatedStorage will work, but it's recommended to be a direct child.

 ## 2. Create Your Namespace